MicrosoftDocs/learn/learn-pr/azure/automate-virtual-machine-software-installation-configuration/includes/5-exercise-automate-configuration-web-server.md

 Now that you've created a PowerShell script that contains the configuration steps for your virtual machine, you can use it to configure a Windows virtual machine.

-1. Create a secure password that you'll use to access the virtual machine.
+1. Enter the following command to create a secure password that you'll use to access the virtual machine.

     ```bash
     export SECUREPASSWORD=$(date +%s | sha256sum | base64 | head -c 32)
     echo $SECUREPASSWORD
     ```

-1. Use Azure CLI to create a Windows virtual machine.
+1. Enter the following command to create a Windows virtual machine.

     ```azurecli
     az vm create \